13 benefits of wearing sunglasses

 #2 Reduce visible light

 Unlike UV, visible light is the spectrum of sunlight we can actually see.
-All year round, visible light is usually what makes you reach for your sunglasses when it’s bright outside.
+Whether it’s summer or winter, it’s the glare from visible light that makes you grab your sunglasses.

 Man driving car facing towards bright sunlight